resibots/blackdrops/docs/installation.md

 #### Installation of the dependencies

 Some of the dependencies (libcmaes, DART, NLOpt, robot\_dart) require specific installation steps (e.g., compilation from sources).
-As such, we provide some scripts (undert the `scripts` folder) for automatic installation of the dependencies (3 different categories):
+As such, we provide some scripts (under the `scripts` folder) for automatic installation of the dependencies (3 different categories):

 ##### Install the recommended dependencies